blairw/videostreamer/README.md

 I imagine you could also get this working on Linux and Microsoft Windows (via WSL) if you can compile `ffmpeg` with `openssl` support.
 Haven't had a chance to test that myself, but this looks promising: https://askubuntu.com/questions/650577/how-to-compile-ffmpeg-with-https-support

 ## 2. Creating the shell script
 This assumes AAC encoding for the audio.
-If it isn't already AAC-encoded, use HandBrake to fix that up first!
+If it isn't already AAC-encoded, use HandBrake to fix that up first: https://handbrake.fr/

 Some comments: